ersanchez/notes/git-without-github.md

 # Git Without Github

 Github is fantastic!

-That said, there may be a time when you need to clone, push, and pull to a git repository that does not live on Github.
+That said, there may be a time when you need to clone, push, and pull to a `git` repository that does not live on Github but rather on a remote computer not set up like Github.
 This note explains how to accomplish this.

-I am capturing this information here because almost every bit of documentation online assumes that you are either using Github or Gitlab.
-There are not many guides that describe how to use git without also using Github or Gitlab.
+I am capturing this information here because _almost_ every bit of documentation I could find online assumes that you are either using Github or Gitlab.
+There are not many guides that describe how to use `git` without also using Github or Gitlab.

 ## Requirements

 Here are the things you will need:

 * access to a remote server - I will use "server" to describe this computer from now on
+  * with `git` installed
 * access to a client computer - I am using a laptop, so I will call it "laptop" in this note
+  * with `git` installed

 ## Initial Conditions